 - 1) Establishes statewide high school graduation requirements, which include, among other requirements, three courses in English and three courses in social studies, and authorizes school districts to establish additional requirements for graduation.
 (Education Code § 51225.3) - 2) Requires the Instructional Quality Commission (IQC) to develop, and the State Board of Education (SBE) to adopt, modify, or revise, a model curriculum in ethnic studies.
 (EC § 51226.7) - 3) Requires the IQC to submit the model curriculum by December 31, 2019 to the SBE for adoption, and the SBE to adopt the model curriculum by March 31, 2020.
 (EC § 51226.7) - 4) Requires the model curriculum to be developed with participation from faculty of ethnic studies programs at universities and colleges with ethnic studies programs and a group of representatives of local educational agencies (LEAs).
 (EC § 51226.7) - Requires that the model curriculum be written as a guide to allow school districts to adapt their courses to reflect the student demographics in their communities, and include examples of courses offered by LEAs that have been approved as meeting A-G admissions requirements including, to the extent possible, course outlines for those courses.
-(EC § 51226.7) - 6) Encourages each school district or charter school maintaining any of grades 9 to 12, inclusive, that does not otherwise offer a standards-based ethnic studies curriculum, beginning in the school year following the adoption of the model curriculum, to offer to all otherwise qualified pupils a course of study in ethnic studies based on the model curriculum.
-(EC § 51226.7)
+(EC § 51226.7) - 6) Encourages each school district or charter school maintaining any of grades 9 to 12, inclusive, that does not otherwise offer a standards-based ethnic studies curriculum, beginning in the school year following the adoption of the model

-Requires a school district or charter school that elects to offer a course of study in ethnic studies pursuant to the model curriculum to offer the course as an elective in the social sciences or English language arts and to make the course available in at least one year during a pupil's enrollment in grades 9 to 12, inclusive.
-(EC § 51226.7)

-- 8) States the intent of the Legislature that local educational agencies (LEAs) submit course outlines for ethnic studies for approval as "A-G" courses which meet the admissions requirements of the University of California (UC) and the California State University (CSU).
-(EC § 51226.7) - Authorizes the governing board of a school district or a county board of education, on a districtwide or countywide basis or on behalf of one or more of its schools or programs, after a public hearing on the matter, to request the State Board of Education to waive all or part of any section of this code or any regulation adopted by the state board that implements a provision of this code that may be waived, including graduation requirements.
-(EC § 33050)
+- curriculum, to offer to all otherwise qualified pupils a course of study in ethnic studies based on the model curriculum.
+(EC § 51226.7) - Requires a school district or charter school that elects to offer a course of study in ethnic studies pursuant to the model curriculum to offer the course as an elective in the social sciences or English language arts and to make the course available in at least one year during a pupil's enrollment in grades 9 to 12, inclusive.
+(EC § 51226.7) - 8) States the intent of the Legislature that LEAs submit course outlines for ethnic studies for approval as "A-G" courses which meet the admissions requirements of the University of California (UC) and the California State University (CSU).
+(EC § 51226.7) - 9) Authorizes the governing board of a school district or a county board of education, on a districtwide or countywide basis or on behalf of one or more of its schools or programs, after a public hearing on the matter, to request the SBE to waive all or part of any section of this code or any regulation adopted by the state board that implements a provision of this code that may be waived, including graduation requirements.
+(EC § 33050) - 10) Authorizes a petition for the establishment of a charter school to be submitted to the governing board of the school district for review after specified conditions are met.
+The governing board of the school district is prohibited from denying a petition for the establishment of a charter school unless it makes written factual findings setting forth specific facts to support specific findings, including that the petition does not contain a reasonably comprehensive description of the educational program of the charter school.
+(EC § 47605)